rakawanegan/rakawanegan/README.md

 # Nakagawa Ren 🎓
-Student at National University
+- Student at National University
+> Bachelor of Engineering(Physics & Applied Mathematics)
+> Master of Engineering(Information Technology) -- In Progress

-Intarested in data science 📊
+- Intarested in data science 📊
-Just a geek wannabe... 🤓
+- Just a geek wannabe... 🤓

 # Skill 💻
 - Python 🐍